 Educational Background and Credentials

-I am a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).
-I completed my Masters of Education in Counselling Psychology at the Ontario Institute For Studies in Education (OISE) at the University of Toronto, where I focussed on developing de-pathologizing, queer and trans affirming, disability and neurodivergent-centered therapeutic modalities and theoretical frameworks.
+I am a member of the College of Registered Psychotherapists of Ontario (CRPO).
+I completed my Masters of Education in Counselling Psychology at the Ontario Institute For Studies in Education (OISE) at the University of Toronto, where I focussed on developing depathologizing, queer and trans centered, disability and neurodivergent-centered therapeutic modalities and theoretical frameworks.